 Most parents attempt to protect their children from any possible harm.

 And while these parents may have good intentions, their children often become more vulnerable and dependent — rendering them unable to function by themselves.

 Parents with these behaviors are commonly known as lawnmower parents, and they are becoming more and more prevalent in the 21st century.

 Here, you will find out what lawnmower parenting is, how it affects your child, and what can you do to stop lawnmower parenting.

 What Is A Lawnmower Parent?

-Like a lawnmower, these parents are ready to mow down any obstacle that is in their children’s way.
+Like a lawnmower, these parents are ready to mow down any obstacle in their child’s way.

-This parenting style is deeply motivated by a desire to see your child safe, secure, and free from harm.
+This parenting style is deeply motivated by the parent’s desire to see their children safe, secure, and free from harm.

 And it seems obvious, doesn’t it?
 Who would ever want to see their child struggling or in pain?

 Yet, Dr. Shefali Tsabary, #1 NYT Bestselling Author, Clinical Psychologist, and renowned international speaker suggests that,